Live television interview with BBC News Channel on February 19, 2020.

 November 30, 2018

 Roojin actively teaches and provides research supervision to students who are passionate about having a positive impact on human rights and global health.
 For the past three years, she taught Medicines Policy, Economics, and Ethics online to over 150 students in graduate programs ranging from public health to law and business at the University of Sydney.
 She regularly delivers guest lectures at Canadian and US academic institutions, including the University of Washington, University of Ottawa, and Osgoode Hall Law School in Toronto.
-Beyond teaching, Roojin is passionate about building the runway for the next cadre of leaders in global health law and justice.
+Beyond teaching, Roojin is passionate about building the runway for the next cadre of leaders in health justice and advocacy.
 Her formal and informal mentorship experience is underpinned by the goal of fostering professional and academic fulfillment.

 International legal dimensions of cannabis legalization: reconciling national priorities with international obligations